Stripe is a financial services platform that helps all types of businesses accept payments, build flexible billing models, and manage money movement.

 Stripe AI integrates with: Shopify, WooCommerce, Magento, Salesforce, QuickBooks, Zapier, Slack, Xero, WordPress, BigCommerce.

-Based on user reviews and social mentions, the most common pain points are: API bill, token usage, token cost, spending limit.
+Based on user reviews and social mentions, the most common pain points are: token usage, LLM costs, API bill, token cost.

 Will Google Search exist in 10 years?